loumadev/EdupageAPI/README.md

 ```

 ### class Class
-This class holds basic an information about a school class.
+This class holds basic the information about a school class.
 ```typescript
 class Class extends RawData {
     edupage: Edupage;